-Racial Equity Statement
+Racial Equity Statement & Commitments

 - Working with racial equity facilitators to inform our ongoing equity work.

-- Completing an organization-wide full equity audit during 2019.
+- Completing an annual organization-wide equity audit.

 - Providing ongoing staff engagement and training with compensation for that work.

 - Reporting annually on our racial equity work through an equity update, our blog, and newsletters.

 - Improving methodologies for receiving and responding to feedback from our partners and community members.